hth313/ladybug/doc/implementation.rst

 In addition to the extra bits for the stack, the buffer keeps track of all other things related to the integer mode.
 The complete integer state is preserved when you turn your calculator off.
 In fact, turning the HP-41 off and on will not cause the HP-41 to leave the integer mode.
 Integer mode stays active until you make an explicit switch to floating point mode (just press the gold shift key and the ``PI`` (0) key to get out of integer mode).

-If you unplug Ladybug, the next time you turn the HP-41 on, it will reclaim the buffer registers and make them available in the free memory pool.
+If you unplug Ladybug, the next time you turn the HP-41 on, the HP-41 will reclaim the buffer registers and make them available in the free memory pool.

 Keboard layout